azhou-determined/notes/trainer/keras.md

      )
 ```

-### Custom Distributed Training (maybe we don't need this.
-TODO: remove this example)
+### Custom Distributed Training
 If launched with the launch layer, distributed context will be automatically initialized.
 But if you want to do it
 yourself, pass in a distributed context object to the train context.
+Note: perhaps this isn't needed, seems like an edge use case

 ```